Mattie Clarke

-Mattie Clarke (1922 – 6 January 1960) was a footballer.
+Mattie Clarke (23 November 1919 – 6 January 1960) was an Irish footballer.

+Early life

+Born Matthew Alphonsus Clarke in Dublin in 1919 to John Clarke, a constable in the Dublin Metropolitan Police, and Mary Cullen, he grew up in 12 Thirlestane Terrace, Thomas Court.
+In 1944, he married Ellen Kinsella, giving his profession as professional footballer.

 Career

-Born in Dublin, Clarke was a product of Drumcondra.
+Clarke was a product of Drumcondra.
 He played for his country at youth level against England in 1938.
 Shortly after he joined Shamrock Rovers where he spent 12 seasons as a defender.
 However, he joined Rovers as a striker and scored a hat-trick in one of his first games for the club.
+He went on to appear in five FAI Cup with Rovers, winning four of them.
 He played nine times for the League of Ireland XI while at Glenmalure Park.

 He won his one and only senior cap for Ireland on 10 May 1950 in a 5–1 defeat to Belgium in Brussels.